 06 July 2011

-The European Parliament today voted through proposals that will see more comprehensive nutrition labeling and country of origin information on food packaging.
+The European Parliament today voted through proposals that will see more comprehensive nutrition labelling and country of origin information on food packaging.

 Under the new rules, the country of origin will be displayed on all meat packaging.
 Great news for consumers, as Which?
 Research shows that eight out of 10 people think it is important to know where their meat comes from.

 The European Parliament has also closed the loophole that allowed companies to label food as British just because it was processed in the UK.